Jeremy Levin: Social and political activism

-Levin is a social and political activist.
-He has been an outspoken advocate for developing and sustaining democracy in the United States, Israel, and other parts of the world.
-Levin has spoken against Russia's invasion of Ukraine.
-Levin has spoken against Hamas and in relation to its attacks on Israel.
+Levin has written and spoken publicly on issues relating to democracy, innovation policy, Israel, and geopolitical affairs.
+In opinion articles and public commentary, he has expressed support for democratic institutions in Israel and the United States and has warned about the societal and economic consequences of democratic erosion and political polarization.
+Levin has also publicly criticized Russia's invasion of Ukraine and has spoken against Hamas following the October 2023 attacks on Israel.

 Levin has been an advocate for women's rights, particularly in the healthcare sector.
 He was involved in the legal battle surrounding mifepristone, a medication used in medical abortions, when the case reached the U.S. Supreme Court.

 Awards and recognition

 In 2012, FierceBiotech called him one of the most influential people in biopharma.